poseidon-code/supacons/README.md

 ---

+## Future Updates

+-   A huge refactoring and structuring will happen when Font Awesome 6 releases all its sharp variations _(regular, light, thin, dutone)_ which will definately incorporate breaking changes for accessing the all the variations of classic icons & sharp icons seperately.

+-   A visual check for testing all the icons in an HTML document needs to be implemented as the scrapper may be incapable of parsing all the unicode glyphs for every icon which will lead to no icons being shown.

+---

 ## Todos

 -   [x] Create Supacons 6 frontend
 -   [ ] Add some tests for Sass
 -   [ ] Implement autoprefixer & postcss and check/fix for compilation errors
--   [ ] Implement best practices for Sass with better modular design
+-   [x] Implement best practices for Sass with better modular design
--   [ ] Implement best practices for compilation & building of Sass
+-   [x] Implement best practices for compilation & building of Sass
 -   [ ] Maybe make a npm package for React same as that of Font Awesome

 ---